- Home>

 The final realm is considered our 'ideal' world.
 Included within it are religion, values, beliefs and transformation.
 This is the dimension where we make sense of our lives and is considered the realm of transcendence.

-One of the primary aims of existential therapy is to help people face the anxieties of life head on and to embrace the freedom of choice humans have, taking full responsibility for these choices as they do so.
+One of the primary aims of existential therapy is to help people face anxieties of life and to embrace the freedom of choice humans have, taking full responsibility for these choices as they do so.
 Existential therapists look to help individuals live more authentically and to be less concerned with superficiality.
 They also encourage clients to take ownership of their lives, to find meaning and to live fully in the present.